ZengHaohei/Infinite-Vessel/README.md

 * **Mechanism**: Landing impact is not treated as a loss.
 Instead, through skeletal leverage, it forcibly stretches the helical muscles on the landing side.
 At this moment, gravity performs work to pull the muscles back into a "high pre-tension state," completing physical-level automatic charging and storing potential energy for the next move.
 This is a composite physical model of an **"Inverted Pendulum + Catapult."**

+### ** 3.1 Infinite Soma (ISA) Architecture: Potential Energy Flux and Dynamic Self-Healing Logic**

+#### **Kinetic Capture and Asymmetric Trigger Mechanism**

+The core operational logic of the system is not based on conventional electrical power for displacement, but rather on a **"Gravitational Potential Energy Scavenging"** framework.

+* **Phase-Asynchronous Gait Triggering**: During the initiation phase, the system unlocks the **antagonistic-side limiter** via a micro-actuator.
+This process consumes minimal electrical energy, only sufficient to overcome the static friction of the mechanism, achieving "potential energy release" at near-zero power.
+* **Gravitational Surplus Conversion**: As the center of gravity shifts forward, leading to a controlled fall, the combined force of the ground reaction and the body's mass ($\times g$) far exceeds the initial input energy required for leg elevation.
+The system exploits this **asymmetric energy differential** to forcibly stretch the pre-tensioned fiber bundles, converting macro-gravitational potential into micro-material elastic potential.
+* **Discrete Pulse Recovery**: During the dynamic displacement before the end of the stance phase, ferromagnetic fluid media embedded within the hollow skeletal structure sweep through external induction coils at high velocity.
+This converts the kinetic surplus into high-frequency pulse currents, which are pumped into a supercapacitor array, completing the energy loop at the electrical level.

+#### **Dual-Stage Elastic Potential Reservoir and Differential Offset Self-Healing**

+To address the attenuation of pre-tension forces following an action, the system does not rely on motors for forced retraction.
+Instead, it utilizes **physical counter-balancing** for state reset.

+* **Potential Well Design for Energy Storage**: Parallel to the primary actuator (HMA), there is a **Secondary Reserve Spring Array** held in a ready state.
+These are interconnected via a mechanical linkage shaft or differential gearing, forming a "mechanical balance scale" at the physical level.
+* **Automatic Convergence of Equilibrium**: When the primary actuator's potential level drops due to external work, creating a displacement deviation relative to the reserve side, the system releases a **relay-locking mechanism**.
+Based on the "tendency toward the lowest energy state" of physical systems, the high-pressure reserve side instantaneously "pours" potential energy into the deficit side.
+This utilizes the **differential pressure** between the two spring sets to forcibly pull the displacement gap back to zero.
+* **Static Rigid Locking**: Once the torques on both sides return to the predefined physical equilibrium point, the mechanical limiters re-engage in a self-locking state.
+This achieves a pure physical-level consistency calibration without sensor intervention, ensuring the system always operates within its rated efficiency envelope.

+#### **Multi-Modal Energy Compensation and Steady-State Maintenance**

+To offset entropic losses in mechanical transmission, the system constructs multi-level energy redundancy paths:

+* **Inertial Reset Path**: By leveraging the immense centrifugal forces and momentum generated during high-speed limb-swing cycles, combined with one-way ratchet mechanisms, the "negative work phases" are transformed into an automatic winding process for the reserve springs, achieving physical self-sufficiency.
+* **Active Electromagnetic Intervention**: In cases where physical recovery does not fully cover the losses, the system draws upon the gravitational feedback energy stored in the capacitors.
+It delivers an instantaneous pulse through electromagnetic pushrods to provide precision compensation for pre-tension displacement.

+### **Technical Value Summary (Open Source Impact)**

+This architecture fundamentally redefines energy efficiency for biomimetic robotics.
+It transforms **Gravity** from a "load to be overcome" into the "primary energy input" and **Pre-tension** from a "static loss" into a "motion accelerator."

+The **"Dual-Stage Reserve Counter-Balancing"** solves the lag and fatigue issues of elastic actuators in complex terrains.
+Developers in the open-source community are no longer limited by expensive servo algorithms; by optimizing physical parameters such as gear ratios and spring stiffness, they can realize physical intelligence with **infinite endurance potential**.

 ---

 ### 4. Quad-Cycle Energy Harvesting System